fractal2k/Handwriting-Synthesis/README.md

 ## Dataset

 Instead of using RIMES and OpenHart datasets the authors have used, we tried to use an english dataset.
-To that end, we decided to create a custom dataset using [Sujay](https://github.com/fractal2k)'s handwriting.
+To that end, we decided to create a custom dataset using my handwriting.

 A sample from the custom dataset looks like this: